Author

 Cloud-Native Cost Optimization

 This involves incorporating cost management strategies that align with cloud platforms'distinct features and capabilities like AWS, Azure, Google Cloud, etc. Cloud-native cost optimization follows the principles of DevOps, automation, and scalability inherent in cloud-native architectures.
-By seamlessly integrating cost optimization into the framework of cloud-native development and operations, businesses can effectively regulate expenses, enhance resource efficiency, and maximize the economic value of their cloud investments.

 Various factors constrain these solutions.
 Primarily, they are closely integrated with the characteristics and limitations of a specific CSP, thus making them less flexible in a multi-cloud environment or situations where organizations utilize services from multiple providers.